GabeScott/standard-works-vault/General Conference/2015 October - Be Not Afraid, Only Believe.md

 Of course, they could not.
 “No one can do what you ask,” they pleaded.
 But this only made Nebuchadnezzar more furious, and he commanded that all the wise men, magicians, astrologers, and counselors be cut in pieces—including Daniel and the other young students from Israel.

 You who are familiar with the book of Daniel know what happened next.
-Daniel asked Nebuchadnezzar for a little extra time, and he and his faithful companions went to the source of their faith and moral strength.
+Daniel asked Nebuchadnezzar for a little extra time, and he and his faithful companions went to the source of *their* faith and moral strength.
 They prayed to God and asked for divine help at this crucial moment in their lives.
-And “then was the secret revealed unto Daniel in a ... vision.”3
+And “then was the secret revealed unto Daniel in a … vision.”[^3]

 Daniel, the young boy from a conquered nation—who had been bullied and persecuted for believing in his strange religion—went before the king and revealed to him the dream and its interpretation.

 From that day on, as a direct result of his faithfulness to God, Daniel became a trusted counselor to the king, renowned for his wisdom in all of Babylon.

 The boy who believed and lived his faith had become a man of God.
 A prophet.
-A prince of righteousness.4
+A prince of righteousness.[^4]

+## Are We like Daniel?

 To all of us who bear the holy priesthood of God, I ask, are we like Daniel?